Skip to Main Content

 • New items: 5 - 10 business days

-• Professor items: 5 - 10 business days
+• Personal items: 5 - 10 business days

 COPYRIGHT NOTICE: The Schumann Library recognizes that U.S. Copyright Law (as expressed in 17 U.S.C. § 101 ff. and the attendant case law) governs the usage of copyrighted materials, including photocopying or otherwise reproducing a copyrighted original.
 Individuals are responsible for the fair use of copyrighted materials placed on reserve with the Library.
 For information on copyright, please see our Copyright and Fair Use Guide.